particle-iot/docs/src/content/tutorials/device-os/led.md

 {{#if tracker-som}}
 ## Tracker SoM Mode

 The Tracker SoM and Tracker One status LED can be configured in several different ways.
-This section describes the Tracker One standard LED mode.
-It can be configured to use the standard Particle LED scheme (blinking green, blinking cyan, breathing cyan), or can be completely customized.
+This section describes the **Tracker** LED mode.
+It can be configured to use the standard Particle LED scheme (blinking green, blinking cyan, breathing cyan), or can be completely customized in the [Product Settings](/tutorials/device-cloud/console/#rgb-led-settings).
 The Tracker SoM Evaluation Board defaults to the Particle color scheme.

+{{!--
 {{device-animation device "pattern"
   "off 1000ms"
   "on white 1000ms"